-The Heavy Equipment Operator Training course goes a long way in preparing students for professional construction work.
-Participants will receive instruction both in the classroom and on field projects, supervised by NCCER Certified Craft Instructors.
-Each instructor has no more than 12 students, ensuring personal attention and plenty of time with each piece of equipment.
+The Heavy Equipment Operator Training course well prepares students for professional construction work as Heavy Equipment Operators.
+Participants receive instruction in the classroom and gain hands-on practical experience, supervised by NCCER Certified Craft Instructors.
+Each class has no more than 12 students, ensuring personal attention and plenty of time with each piece of heavy construction equipment.

 Because this is a rigorous, full-time course, we recommend that participants devote their full schedule to the training.

-Five hours a day will consist of classroom training, where students will be taught basic civil engineering concepts, workplace safety, applied mathematics, and survey training, including the proper use of laser levels, transits, chain and rod, plumb bobs, and hand-sight levels.
+Five hours a day, Monday through Thursday, consists of classroom training, where students will be taught basic civil engineering concepts, workplace safety, applied mathematics, project-layout and basic surveying, including the proper use of laser levels, transits, chain and rod, plumb bobs, and hand-sight levels.

-During the program, each student will qualify to perform the following related duties:
+During the program, each student will be taught to perform the following related duties:

-Survey work is integrated into most projects, including set-up, grade checking, cut and fill to sub-grade, and preventative equipment maintenance.
+Basic survey work is integrated into most projects, including project layout and cut or fill to sub-grade.